Łukasz Jarosiński

-Łukasz Jarosiński (born 7 October 1988) is a Polish former footballer who played as a goalkeeper and current goalkeeping coach.
+Łukasz Zdzisław Jarosiński (born 7 October 1988) is a Polish former professional footballer who serves as the goalkeeping coach for Norwegian club Vålerenga.

 Club career

-Łukasz Jarosiński spent his youth years with Górnik/Zagłębie Wałbrzych until December 2006.
+Jarosiński spent his youth years with Górnik/Zagłębie Wałbrzych until December 2006.
 In January 2007, the 19-year-old signed for Wisła Kraków.
-On 19 May 2007 he made his debut for the club, when he played the full 90 minutes in the 0–4 loss against Dyskobolia Grodzisk in the 28th round of the 2006–07 Ekstraklasa season.
+On 19 May 2007, he made his debut for the club, when he played the full 90 minutes in the 0–4 loss against Dyskobolia Grodzisk in the 28th round of the 2006–07 Ekstraklasa season.
 This was his only match for the first team.
 After the establishment of the Młoda Ekstraklasa, he played 25 matches for Wisła Kraków ME and even scored a goal.

-In the 2008–09 season, Jarosinski went on loan to fourth division side Polonia/Sparta Świdnica, and played 16 matches for the club.
+In the 2008–09 season, Jarosiński went on loan to fourth division side Polonia/Sparta Świdnica, and played 16 matches for the club.
 In the 2010–11 season, he went on loan to second division side Górnik Polkowice, but did not feature for the club.
-In the 2011–12 season, he went on loan to third division side MKS Kluczbork, and played one match.
+In the 2011–12 season, he went on loan to third-tier outfit MKS Kluczbork, and played one match.